-- a) Controlled drugs must be stored in a double locked drugs cupboard.
-There must be two different keys which should not be stored together. - b) The drug should be removed from the safe and the pharmacy label checked to confirm the drug, dose and student name. - c) Two members of staff should verify the quantity of the drug against the running balance total in the Controlled Drugs register.
+- a) The drug should be removed from the safe and the pharmacy label checked to confirm the drug, dose and student name. - b) Two members of staff should verify the quantity of the drug against the running balance total in the Controlled Drugs register.
 If two members of staff are not available the student can act as one checker.
-If a student has acted as a checker the control drugs stock must be checked and recorded weekly by two members of staff. - d) The correct dose will be administered to the student as per drug administration procedure above. - e) Details of date, student name and dose should be entered in the Controlled Drugs register and the entry signed (not initialled) by the two members of staff. - f) The medicine administration should be entered on ISAMS immediately. - g) The controlled drugs stock must be checked monthly by two members of staff and recorded in the control drugs register.
+If a student has acted as a checker the control drugs stock must be checked and recorded weekly by two members of staff. - c) The correct dose will be administered to the student as per drug administration procedure above. - d) Details of date, student name and dose should be entered in the Controlled Drugs register and the entry signed (not initialled) by the two members of staff. - e) The medicine administration should be entered on ISAMS immediately. - f) The controlled drugs stock must be checked monthly by two members of staff and recorded in the control drugs register.

-2.4 Invasive treatment
+1.4 Invasive treatment

-If a student is prescribed medication in the form of a suppository, pessary or injection it should be administered only by the student him/herself or by a registered nurse.
+If a student is prescribed medication in the form of a suppository, pessary or injection it should be administered only by the student themself or by a registered nurse.

-2.5 Refusal
+1.5 Refusal

-Should a student refuse a prescribed dose of medication the School Nurse will be notified, and they will then discuss with him/her the reasons for refusal.
-If he/she still refuses to take the dose the parent/guardian should be notified.
+Should a student refuse a prescribed dose of medication the School Nurse will be notified, and they will then discuss with the student the reasons for refusal.
+If the student still refuses to take the dose the parent/guardian should be notified.
 A written report will be recorded in CPOMS.

-2.6 Adverse reaction
+1.6 Adverse reaction

-When a student is receiving medication which is new to them, eg, a course of antibiotics, staff must be aware of the possibility of adverse reactions and should check the PIL (Patient Information Leaflet) for details.
+When a student is receiving medication which is new to them, eg, a course of antibiotics, staff must be aware of the possibility of adverse reactions and should check the Patient Information Leaflet for details.
 If there is, or if staff suspect there is, an adverse reaction, the treatment must be stopped and the prescribing doctor (or out of hours service) notified.
 If necessary, emergency treatment will be commenced.
 A written report will be completed and uploaded to CPOMS.

-2.7 Errors of administration
+1.7 Errors of administration